Clifton893/Beginner-WebDev-Resources/README.md

 # Beginner-WebDev-Resources
-A list of resources to help new coders, developers, and web designers
+In September 2019, I made the decision to teach myself how to code, and see where it took me.

+This repository is a list of resources that have **personally** helped me in my code journey.
+Maybe they'll help you, too!